vuorioi/info-tv/README.md

 # Info TV
-This project implements an information TV display for a Raspberry Pi using a Google Calendar as the information source.
-The rendering is done (at the moment) with ncurses and the connection to the Google API is handled with libcurl using the Google REST API.
+This project implements an information TV display for a Raspberry Pi using a Google Calendar and TUT's POP Calendar as the information sources.
+Rendering is done (at the moment) with ncursesw and the connection to the APIs is handled with libcurl using the interfaces provided by TUT and Google.

 Google Calendar API provides the event information in a json format and this is parsed with the help of nlohmann's json library.
-Boost libraries are used for testing and date time utilites.
+TUT's Calendar is provided in iCalendar format and a purpose built parser is used for this.
+Boost libraries are used for unit testing and date time utilites.

 The interfaces provided by the components are documented in the source files.

 ## Project structure
-The file structure of this repo is the following
+The directory structure of this repo is the following
- - `media/` -- This directory contains the media files used in this project
+ - `media/` -- Media files
- - `src/` -- This directory contains the source files for this project
+ - `src/` -- Source code
- - `test/` -- This directory contains the testing source files
+ - `test/` -- Unit test sources
- - `util/` -- This directory contains utility scripts
+ - `util/` -- Utility scripts
- - `CMakeLists.txt` -- top CMake file
+ - `CMakeLists.txt`
- - `COPYING.md` -- license information
+ - `COPYING.md` -- License information
- - `README.md` -- this file
+ - `README.md` -- This file
- - `TODO.md` -- list of things to be done in future
+ - `TODO.md` -- List of things to be done until the next release

 ## Dependencies
-This project depends on the following libraries:
+This project uses c++17 features an as such a relatively recent compiler should be used.
+This project alse depends on the following libraries (versions are the ones I have successfully linked against but older versions might work just as well):
  - Boost unit testing framework 1.68.0
  - Boost date time 1.68.0
  - libcurl 7.62.0